jjoelc/pvesetup/PBS Initial Setup.md

 # Proxmox Backup Server

+(Note that this walkthrough uses a [Proxmox Virtual Environment Setup](README.md) which was configured in a previous walkthrough.
+If you are starting from scratch, I'd recommend starting with that walkthrough.)

 While the Proxmox Virtual Environment includes basic backup abilities, adding Proxmox Backup Server (PBS) provides a much more robust backup solution, and provides many additional functions.
 We will not be